top of page

 Directions:

-10. To make my life easier, I am using a food processor to grate the remaining half of the potatoes.
+10. Peel the remaining half of the potatoes.

-12. Transfer the grated potatoes into the mashed potatoes.
+12. Add the grated potatoes to the mashed potatoes.

 13. Mix until well combined.